 Iris joined Watsi on September 4th, 2014.
-Six years ago, Iris became the 293rd member to automatically support a new Watsi patient every month.
-Since then, 5,657 more people have become monthly donors!
-Iris' most recent donation traveled 8,500 miles to support Philomena, a baby girl from Kenya, to fund a colostomy closure surgery.
+Eight years ago, Iris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Iris' most recent donation traveled 8,300 miles to support Oo, a 52 year old husband and father from Burma, to fund surgery on his arm.